lawren/software-manifesto/README.md

 ### 1. _Always_ start with the user.

 Don’t ask users what they want.[^2] Watch what they do.
 Understand the job they’re hiring your product to do.
-Treat UX research like debugging for real-world problems—because that’s exactly what it is.
+Treat UX research like debugging for real-world problems, because that’s exactly what it is.

 ### 2. Prioritize relentlessly.